 Is the end of data harvesting near?
 And what does this mean for content and UX?
 That’s what we discuss in this month’s podcast.

-THE 6 principles of privacy
+The 6 principles of the GDPR

 - Lawfulness, fairness and transparency